Matt8547/Matt8547/README.md

 ## Objective

-My career in the British Army has given me the soft skills required to be a formidable asset in Cyber Security aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My career in the British Army has given me the personal and soft skills required to be a formidable asset in Cyber Security, aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
 I will use this platform to develop my technical skills and showcase my achievements.

 ## Skills